seandstewart/bardly/pending/tragedies/timon-of-athens/uncut.md

 To entertain me as your steward still.

 **TIMON**
 Had I a steward
 So true, so just, and now so comfortable?
 It almost turns my dangerous nature mild.
 Let me behold thy face.
 Surely, this man
 Was born of woman.
 Forgive my general and exceptless rashness,
 You perpetual-sober gods!
 I do proclaim
-One honest man–mistake me not–but one;
+One honest man--mistake me not--but one;
-No more, I pray,–and he's a steward.
+No more, I pray,--and he's a steward.
 How fain would I have hated all mankind!
 And thou redeem'st thyself: but all, save thee,
 I fell with curses.
 Methinks thou art more honest now than wise;
 For, by oppressing and betraying me,
 Thou mightst have sooner got another service:
 For many so arrive at second masters,
 Upon their first lord's neck.
-But tell me true–
+But tell me true--
-For I must ever doubt, though ne'er so sure–
+For I must ever doubt, though ne'er so sure--
 Is not thy kindness subtle, covetous,
 If not a usuring kindness, and, as rich men deal gifts,
 Expecting in return twenty for one?